-- the Executive Dean, or authorised nominee (an appropriately senior member of academic staff) of the faculty having academic responsibility for the field (Chair) - the field leader; - the module leader, or nominee, for all modules within the jurisdiction of the board under consideration at the meeting; - the field external examiner(s) responsible for modules within the jurisdiction of the board under consideration at the meeting; - the Director(s) of UG/PG studies or equivalent(s) from the faculty having academic responsibility for the field; - representation, as appropriate, from academic partners.
+- the Executive Dean, or authorised nominee (an appropriately senior member of academic staff) of the faculty having academic responsibility for the field (Chair) - the field leader; - the module leader, or nominee, for all modules within the jurisdiction of the board under consideration at the meeting; - the field external examiner(s) responsible for modules within the jurisdiction of the board under consideration at the meeting; - the Director(s) of UG/PG studies or equivalent(s) from the faculty having academic responsibility for the field; - representation, as appropriate, from academic partners. - When a Field Board is considering results for a module, if the Module Leader has already confirmed the marks in writing and there are no other issues for discussion then at the discretion of the Chair, they are not required to attend the board.
+The Module Leader should then give their apologies to the relevant team in advance of the meeting and they will be excluded from the quoracy.

-When a field board is considering results for the resit of a module, if the module leader has already confirmed the marks in writing and there are no other issues for discussion then at the discretion of the Chair, they are not required to attend the board.
 Award Board membership:

-- the Executive Dean, or authorised nominee (an appropriately senior member of academic staff), of the faculty holding academic responsibility for the modular scheme (Chair); - the Director of UG/PG studies or equivalent; - the Heads of Department and/or designated members with responsibility for the award(s) - chief external examiner; - for awards carrying professional recognition or accreditation, such other external examiners as are approved to represent the relevant professional body(ies) for awards under consideration by the board; - representation, as appropriate, from academic partners.
+- the Executive Dean, or authorised nominee (an appropriately senior member of academic staff), of the faculty holding academic responsibility for the modular scheme (Chair); - the Director of UG/PG studies or equivalent; - the Heads of Department and/or designated members with responsibility for the award(s) - chief external examiner; - for awards carrying professional recognition or accreditation, such other external examiners as are approved to represent the relevant professional body(ies) for awards under consideration by the board; - representation, as appropriate, from academic partners. - If a programme leader has already confirmed the student profiles in writing and there are no other issues for discussion then at the discretion of the Chair, they are not required to attend the Award Board and will be excluded from the quoracy.